dennisbirch/dbbbuilder-swift/README.md

 You should now be able to begin using DBBBuilder in your Xcode project.

+#### Swift Package Manager
+You can also use Swift Package Manager to add DBBBuilder to your iOS and macOS projects.
+To do so, with your project open in Xcode, choose File>Swift Packages>Add Package Dependency... and enter `https://github.com/dennisbirch/dbbbuilder-swift` in the text box of the _Choose Package Respository_ dialog that appears, then hit the _Next_ button on this and all subsequent screens until you see that the DBBBuilder library has been added to your project.

 ### Usage

 DBBBuilder has two main classes you need to be concerned with to use it properly.